Miry Brook, Connecticut: Watershed

 As its name suggests, Miry Brook consists of a primary waterway surrounded by swampy wetlands.
 The Miry Brook itself begins in Ridgefield and runs throughout Danbury until it reaches the Still River and feeds into it as one of its major tributaries.
 This connects Miry Brook to the Housatonic River and Long Island Sound.

+Development

+In recent years, the area has become known as a high-end automotive district, known locally as the Miry Brook Corridor.
+Although Porsche and Audi dealerships were established in the area long ago, Miry Brook's reputation as a "mecca for high-end autos" truly began in 2018, when Scuderia Cameron Glickenhaus acquired a factory site here for the production of supercars, including its 004S and 006S series cars.
+Two years later, North American Motor Car began construction on a 50,000 sqft luxury car storage facility.
+It is the largest of its kind in Fairfield County.
+Since then, growth has only continued, with car companies like Mercedes-Benz and Ineos Grenadier deciding to build dealerships and staking their place in the corridor.